niraj-desai-2909/burr/docs/concepts/state-typing.rst

 For a quick-start guide, see the `example <https://github.com/DAGWorks-Inc/burr/tree/main/examples/typed-state>`_

-Burr has two approaches to specifying a schema for a state.
+Apache Burr has two approaches to specifying a schema for a state.
 These can work together as long as they specify clashing state:

 1. Application-level typing
 2. Action-level typing